stacks-network/stacks-core/sip/sip-006-runtime-cost-assessment.md

 constants will necessarily be measured via benchmark harnesses and regression analyses.
 Furthermore, the _analysis_ cost associated with this code will not be covered by this proposal.

+# Measurements for Execution Cost

+Execution cost of a block of Clarity code is broken into 5 categories:

+1. Runtime cost: captures the number of cycles that a single processor would require to process the Clarity block.
+This is a _unitless_ metric, so it will not correspond directly to cycles, but rather is meant to provide a basis for comparison between different Clarity code blocks.
+2. Data write count: captures the number of independent writes performed on the underlying data store (see SIP-004).
+3. Data read count: captures the number of independent reads performed on the underlying data store.
+4. Data write length: the number of bytes written to the underlying data store.
+5. Data read length: the number of bytes read from the underlying data store.

+Importantly, these costs are used to set a _block limit_ for each block.
+When it comes to selecting transactions for inclusion in a block, miners are free to make their own choices based on transaction fees, however, blocks may not exceed the _block limit_ (if they do so, the leader forfeits all rewards from the block).

+# Static versus Dynamic Cost Assessment

+Tracking the execution cost of a contract may be done either dynamically or statically.
+Dynamic cost assessment involves tracking, at the VM level, the various metrics as a contract is executed.
+Static cost assessment is performed via analysis of the contract source code, and is inherently a more pessimistic accounting of the execution cost: list operations are charged according to the _maximum_ size of the list (per the type annotations and inferences from the source code) and branching statements are charged according to the _maximum_ branch cost (per metric tracked, i.e., if one branch performs 1 write and has a runtime cost of 1, and another branch performs 0 writes and has a runtime cost of 2, the whole statement will be assessed as having a maximum of 1 write and runtime cost of 2).

 # Costs of Common Operations